 School will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm.

-We encourage parents to discuss any concerns they may have with their class teacher or the head teacher
+We encourage parents to discuss any concerns they may have with Sarah Chappell, Headteacher

 The child protection policy should be available publicly either via the school or college website or by other means.